AmpliconSuite/AmpliconClassifier/README.md

 >`make_input.sh /path/to/AA/output/directories/ example_collection`

-This will create a file called `example_collection.input` which can be given as the `--input` argument for AC.
+This would create a file called `example_collection.input` which can be given as the `--input` argument for AC.

 #### Combining classification results from GRCh37 and hg19: